Management's Discussion & Analysis

 Financial Effects of the Federal Government’s Pandemic Response

-The financial effects of the government’s response to the COVID-19 pandemic were broad, impacting many agencies in a variety of ways and to varying degrees.
-This section includes brief discussions of some of the more significant effects of the pandemic on the government’s financial results for FY 2020.
-Please refer to Note 28—COVID-19 Activity and other disclosures in this Financial Report, as well as in the individual entities’ financial statements for more information.
+The financial effects of the government’s response to the COVID-19 pandemic have been broad, impacting many agencies in a variety of ways and to varying degrees.
+The following include brief discussions of some of the more significant effects of the pandemic on the government’s financial results for FY 2021.
+Please refer to Note 30—COVID-19 Activity and other disclosures in this Financial Report, as well as in the individual entities’ financial statements for more information.

 Costs and Revenues